 AP IMPACT: Almost half of new vets seek disability

-MARILYNN MARCHIONEMARILYNN MARCHIONE, AP Chief Medical Writer?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+MARILYNN MARCHIONEMARILYNN MARCHIONE, AP Chief Medical Writer??

 RETRANSMITS graphic that moved in advance on May 24; graphic shows U.S. veterans receiving disability